Term 3, Edition 10 - 18 July 2025

 YEAR 5 GALA DAY

-Last week, all Year 5 students participated in a Sports Gala Day.
+At the end of Term 2, Year 5 students participated in a Sports Gala Day.
 One group of students enjoyed competing in Touch Football during the CaSSSA Junior School Gala Event.
 They learned new touch football skills, showed great teamwork and put in an impressive effort to be awarded runners up on the day.
 All other Year 5 students participated in active games and recreational activities at Dorrington Park.
 This was an opportunity for the students to practise movement and collaboration skills in readiness for the MSM Interhouse Athletics Carnival.

 STUDENT ACHIEVEMENTS